 I sauntered through those marigolds, beyond their haunting glow They taunted me, those marigolds, for what went on below?
 A root held fast to how we were--- A path to bring me back to her?
 Or is our pact a debt incurred That I forever owe?

-And if she saw those marigolds, then we may not agree: Through darkened lens, they're terrible, as omens ought to be.
+And if she saw those marigolds, our views may not agree: Through darkened lens, they're terrible, as omens ought to be.
 But daybreak will advance and then Inhale the pallor cast again And feed the field of marigolds---

 That she will never see.